mattiasflodin/reckless/doc/performance.md

 Spdlog performs well until the buffer fills up, but then it stalls waiting for the buffer to be emptied to disk.
 After that it comes out as the slowest performer, followed by pantheios.
-It can now be seen that reckless is still on the best performer on average, but it is clear that it does stall each time the buffer fills up.
+It can now be seen that reckless is still on the best performer on average, but it is clear that it stalls each time the buffer fills up.

 It should be noted that while reckless has been profiled and optimized to